v5ma/selfawarenetworks/sanwiki/pages/neuron-shape-information-storage.md

 -> activity-dependent change to later transformations
 ```

+In this source, *shape* is broader than a cell outline.
+It includes dendritic and compartment
+geometry, synaptic locations and states, receptors and conductances, recent electrical history,
+and the destinations that can receive the output.
+The discussion initially uses music, sound, and
+acoustic language, but then corrects its own metaphor: the proposed signal is **not literal sound**.
+It is an analog data packet or sparse output consequence of the larger cellular state.
+The
+source-faithful claim is therefore closer to a constrained projection or fingerprint than to a
+lossless copy of the neuron.

 This is an early ancestor of SAN's later sensor-transformer-transmitter, pattern-completion, and
 receiver-relative update language.
 It is not retroactively called [[phase-wave-differentials|PWD]],
 [[napot-overview|NAPOT]], or [[nonlinear-differential-continuous-approximation|NDCA]].
 Those terms